 Regardless of where you are in your accounting career, you have a story to tell and talent to share.
 Make sure your personal brand reflects that with these six tips:

 Branding yourself begins with self-reflection.
 Take stock of your strengths.
 What are your best attributes?
 What positive adjectives might a colleague use to describe you?
 Is there one particular talent or discipline in which you truly shine?
 What’s your personality?
 If you’re just beginning your career, choose a discipline or area of focus that truly interests you.
 Don’t pretend to be something you’re not.
 Hard-working, focused and reserved people get ahead just as often as social butterflies.

 Looking for descriptions that might fit you?
 Read Is the Accounting Path the Right One for You?

 2. What are people saying about you?

 To get a handle on the current state of your personal branding, Google yourself and see what pops up.
 Does your online presence communicate the brand you want?
 If not, take steps to change that.
-Start by refreshing your LinkedIn profile.
+Start by refreshing your social media profile.
 Try joining some LinkedIn interest groups and become an active participant.
 Ask questions and initiate discussions.
 Volunteer your own ideas and expertise when others post questions.

 3. Imitation is flattery